 - An asset’s actual lifespan versus its expectancy

-Pro tip: The more data you review, the better you’ll understand your bottom line.
-If the historical data isn’t available, you should measure these KPIs for at least six months to a year to get an accurate view of your assets’ performance.
+Pro tip: The more data you have, the better you’ll understand your benchmarks.
+In other words, you’ll know what’s normal and what improvement looks like.
+If the historical data isn’t available, measure your KPIs for at least six months to a year to get an accurate view of your assets’ performance.

-Then, you should answer the following four questions to get a good idea of how different CMMS features can improve performance and maintenance processes:
+Next, answer the following four questions to get an idea of how different CMMS features can improve performance and maintenance processes:

 - What data/reports would make the job easier?